-1. Introduction
+1. INTRODUCTION

 So far our understanding of Pluto and its largest moon, Charon, is a consequence of remote sensing largely from light reflected or emitted from its surface.
 Arguably the easiest measurement to make of this distant world is photometry.
-The photometric record now extends back to the time of Pluto's discovery in 1930.
+The photometric record now extends back to the time of Pluto's discovery in 1930 (see reviews by Marcialis 1997; Binzel & Hubbard 1997; Buie et al. 1997b).
 Even though this record lacks spatial resolution (not even to separate Pluto from Charon in most cases), it still provides a critical top-level constraint on the global surface properties.
 In principle, this record also holds the key to understanding seasonal variations of the atmosphere over the course of its year.
-The eccentricity of Pluto's orbit, coupled with its large obliquity, cause substantial variations in the solar insolation that should lead to profound surface and atmospheric variations (Hansen and Paige 1996).
+The eccentricity of Pluto's orbit, coupled with its large obliquity, causes substantial variations in the solar insolation that should lead to profound surface and atmospheric variations (Hansen & Paige 1996).
 Unfortunately, as the illuminating geometry changes so does the viewing geometry.
 These geometric considerations cause rather large modulations in the photometry that have nothing to do with global change.
 Therefore, to understand seasonal variability we must be able to disentangle the geometric from the temporal photometric variation.

-Normally all interpretations of lightcurve (ie., spatially unresolved) observations are complicated by geometry but a new measurement of old data has finally broken the indeterminacy.
-Schaefer el al. (2008) were able to extract photometry from photographic plates taken shortly after Pluto's discovery in 1930.
-They showed the mean albedo for the same range in latitude was 5% brighter than was inferred from the 1954 lightcurve of Walker and Hardie (1955).
+Normally, all interpretations of light curve (i.e., spatially unresolved) observations are complicated by geometry but a new measurement of old data has finally broken the indeterminacy.

+Schaefer et al. (2008) were able to extract photometry from photographic plates taken shortly after Pluto's discovery in 1930.
+They showed that the mean albedo for the same range in latitude was 5% brighter than was inferred from the 1954 light curve of Walker & Hardie (1955).
 Unlike any other pair of observational epochs, the viewing geometry in 1930 and 1954 was nearly identical.
 The only external change over the intervening two decades was a decrease in the heliocentric distance by 5 AU.
 The photometry thus reveals a period of global darkening of Pluto's surface.
-At the time, the viewing geometry was such that Pluto was viewed nearly pole-on thus this decrease would argue strongly for a darkening of this sunlit pole.
-Stern et al. (1988) warned that the surface would exhibit global atmospherically-induced change and now that prediction has finally been confirmed by observational data.
-As we continue to expand the observational record on Pluto this time variability will need to be an important component of any model description.
+At the time, the viewing geometry was such that Pluto was viewed nearly pole on; thus this decrease would argue strongly for a darkening of this sunlit pole.
+Stern et al. (1988) warned that the surface would exhibit global atmospherically induced change, and it appears that prediction has now been confirmed by observational data.
+As we continue to expand the observational record on Pluto, this time variability will need to be an important component of any model description.